 - Consultants – Consultants and other professionals that help manufacturing facilities reduce costs and improve efficiencies must be able to interpret welding symbols.
 Many times they are the ones that end up doing all the welding symbols training for their customers.
 A competent welding consultant must also be able to look at print, examine the weld symbols and determine whether or not the weld sizes are adequate for the intended purpose.

 Are you in any of the above mentioned roles?
 Do you need help understanding welding symbols?
-We are only a few days away from releasing our Welding Symbols Manual which is designed to take those with limited or no understanding of welding symbols to a point where they can interpret 95% of all the symbols they will encounter in a production environment.
-If you are interested simply CLICK HERE TO BE NOTIFIED WHEN THIS RESOURCE BECOMES AVAILABLE.
+Then the Welding Symbols Training Manual is just what you need.
+This publication is designed to take those with limited or no understanding of welding symbols to a point where they can interpret 95% of all the symbols they will encounter in a production environment.
+If you are interested simply click here for more information.